What we like about this set of tasks

 Task 2 is a fluency game named, "High Card Wins."
 The game can be played with various subsets of fact families, with cards for 2s, 3s, 4s, 5s, and 9s being included here.

 Reaching fluency in single-digit multiplications and related divisions takes time and practice.
 Students will need many opportunities and varying activities to develop fluency with single-digit multiplication and division.
-This set of tasks is an excerpt from a larger document that can be found here (PDF).
+See here for more grade 3 fluency activities.

 For more on how students can gain fluency in multiplication and division in grade 3, read pages 25–27 of the progression document, K Counting and Cardinality; K–5 Operations and Algebraic Thinking (the section titled "Levels in problem representation and solution").